MadeByNando/MCP-linear-Server/README.md

 ## Use in Cursor

+To use this server in Cursor, you can add it as a MCP server.

+### Without Docker

 > **Warning**
 > Make sure to set the `LINEAR_API_KEY` directly in the command when adding the MCP server in Cursor.
 This is crucial for the server to authenticate and interact with the Linear API correctly.
 Failure to do so will result in authentication errors and the server will not function as expected.
 >